qadenz/qadenz.github.io/pages/docs.md

 - `appUrl`: The full URL of the application under test.
 - `retryInterceptedClicks`: This works with the `click()` command.
 If a click throws an `ElementClickInterceptedException`, enabling this parameter will direct the `WebDriver` to retry the click using the `Actions` API.
 Do note, however, that this exception is typically a symptom of a selector issue.
 This parameter is optional, and defaults to enabled.

-The `gridHost` and `applicationName` are Suite-level parameters, and are assigned only once during execution prior to any tests executing.
+The `gridHost` is a Suite-level parameter, and is assigned only once during execution prior to any tests executing.
 The others are all Test-level parameters, and are assigned before each `<test>` node on the TestNG Suite XML file.

 The Test-level parameters allow for configuration changes to take place during the execution cycle.
 For example, if the goal of the suite is to run the same set of tests in multiple browsers, rather than create 3 different Suite XML files, 3 `<test>` nodes can be added to the same Suite XML file with different configurations.